hall9zeha/MusicPlayerCompose/README.md

 # Android Compose Music Player Sample

-A simple music player sample  for Android build with Compose  using Exoplayer API and MediaStore.
+A basic Android music player app example built with Jetpack Compose and powered by ExoPlayer and MediaStore.

 ## Features